MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-faq.md

 Yes, you can.
 But currently, you have to ask your reselling partner.
 If you don't know who that is, find a Business Central partner [here](https://www.microsoft.com/en-us/solution-providers/search).

 If you have access to Microsoft CustomerSource, you can get access to the Imagine Academy site with  eLearning material.
 For more information on how to get access, see the [Microsoft Dynamics 365 training](/dynamics365/get-started/training/index#dynamics-365-customers) page.

+## <a name="is-included365finincludesd365finmdmd-available-in-my-country"></a>Is [!INCLUDE[d365fin](includes/d365fin_md.md)] available in my country?

+[!INCLUDE[d365fin](includes/d365fin_md.md)] is available in a limited number of markets, but new countries are added through Microsoft-led localisation or through partner-led localisation on a quarterly basis.
+For more information, see [Countries and Translations Supported](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).

 ## <a name="why-are-some-ui-elements-that-i-used-in-dynamics-nav-not-visible-in-included365finincludesd365finmdmd"></a>Why are some UI elements that I used in Dynamics NAV not visible in [!INCLUDE[d365fin](includes/d365fin_md.md)]?
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], the Application Areas system and the Experience options enable you to show/hide relevant parts of the product according to the purchased plan (Essential or Premium) and according to your business needs.